antooni/antooni/README.md

 >It is easier to fool people than to convince them that they have been fooled?
 ---
 Did you know that...
->Making others happy makes us happier than making ourselves happy
+>Making others happy makes us happier than making ourselves happy?
----
-📫 How to reach me: <antoni.pawlak@pm.me>

 <!--
 **antooni/antooni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.